top of page

 A vision of crowns that radiate hope.

-A vision of power that brings justice and mercy.
+A vision of power that initiates justice and mercy.

 This feast is both celebration and warning.